Marriott has a large presence around the globe, with more than 7,300 properties across the world.

-Long a favorite of travelers around the world, the Lufthansa first class experience is one you won’t want to miss.
-With Asiana Club, you can fly from the U.S. to Europe for only 50,000 miles (120,000 Marriott Bonvoy points).
+Long a favorite of travelers, the Lufthansa first class experience is something you don’t want to miss.
+With Asiana Club, you can fly from the U.S. to Europe for only 50,000 miles one-way (transfer 120,000 Marriott Bonvoy points).
 This award booking will incur some hefty taxes and fees, but for only 50,000 miles it’s still a great deal!

 To top it off, make sure you book a flight that allows you to experience the Lufthansa First Class Terminal — it’s a one-of-a-kind experience.

-Virgin Atlantic’s award chart isn’t high on many people’s list of favorites because of the high taxes and fees charged.
+Virgin Atlantic’s award chart isn’t high on many people’s list of favorites because of the high taxes and fees it charges.
 Still, you might want to consider a first class redemption on Air China.

-You can fly first class round-trip on Air China for only 75,000 miles (180,000 Marriott Bonvoy points)!
-This redemption does include $700 in taxes and fees, but the low mileage cost makes this an option to consider.
+You can fly first class round-trip on Air China for only 75,000 Virgin Points (transfer 180,000 Marriott Bonvoy points).
+You will be on the hook for around $700 in taxes and fees, but the low mileage cost makes this an option to consider.

-35. Fly Singapore Suites From New York City (Singapore Airlines KrisFlyer)
+34. Fly Singapore Suites From New York (Singapore Airlines KrisFlyer)

-While there are several options to try Suites class on Singapore Airlines’ A380, the only option in the U.S. is between New York City (JFK) and Frankfurt (FRA).
+While there are several options for trying Singapore Suites on the A380, the only option in the U.S. is between New York (JFK) and Frankfurt (FRA).

 Without a doubt, Singapore Suites is one of the best first class experiences in the sky.
-From JFK to Frankfurt, you can try Suites for 86,000 KrisFlyer miles (213,000 Marriott Bonvoy points).
-If the 7-hour journey isn’t enough for you, fly from JFK to Singapore (with a connection in Frankfurt) instead for only 132,000 miles (321,000 Marriott Bonvoy points).
+You can book a one-way Suites ticket on the JFK-Frankfurt route for 86,000 KrisFlyer miles (transfer 213,000 Marriott Bonvoy points).
+If the 7-hour journey isn’t enough for you, fly from JFK to Singapore (with a connection in Frankfurt) instead for 132,000 miles (transfer 321,000 Marriott Bonvoy points).

-For those who really want to have some fun, fly all the way to Sydney or Auckland (or vice versa).
-A Suites trip between Sydney or Auckland and New York City (with connections in both Singapore and Frankfurt) is 167,000 miles (411,000 Marriott Bonvoy points).
+For those who want to have some fun, fly all the way to Sydney or Auckland via Frankfurt and Singapore for 167,000 miles (transfer 411,000 Marriott Bonvoy points).

 If you need a domestic flight on United, your first thought is probably to book with United miles.

-You could do that, but if you use KrisFlyer miles you could spend 23,000 miles on a one-way business class flight instead of 25,000 United miles.
-You’ll still have to transfer 60,000 Marriott Bonvoy points, but you’ll be left with 2,000 miles extra!
+You could do that, but if you use KrisFlyer miles you could spend just 23,000 miles on a one-way business class flight instead of 25,000 United miles.
+You’ll still have to transfer 60,000 Marriott Bonvoy points, but you’ll be left with 2,000 miles extra for your next redemption!

 As one of the most popular destinations for travelers, we’re always looking for great redemptions to Hawaii.

-Like many European carriers, you will be responsible for fuel surcharges, so that is something to consider.
+Like many European carriers, you’ll be responsible for fuel surcharges, so that is something to consider.
 However, the low mileage cost could definitely make this a good option.

-One more thing to remember is that it only allows 1 connection on award bookings, so plan for that when putting together your itinerary.
+One more thing to remember: Aegean only allows 1 connection on award bookings, so plan for that when putting together your itinerary.
 If you need some more miles, check out our guide to earning Aegean Airlines miles.

 These rates also apply to domestic flights on United.
 While the economy rate is the same as United, the business class rate will save you 8,000 miles.

-40. Fly Business Class to Central or South Africa (Aegean Miles+Bonus)
+39. Fly Business Class to Central or Southern Africa (Aegean Miles+Bonus)

 Reaching provinces such as the Northwest Territories, Nunavut, and Yukon can be really expensive.
-We’re talking fares of $1,000 round-trip from the U.S — and that’s an economy class ticket.
+We’re talking fares of $1,000 or more round-trip from the U.S — and that’s for an economy ticket!

 Business class fares can easily cost you over $2,000.
-Again, Aeroplan comes through with round-trip redemptions requiring only 50,000 miles (120,000 Marriott Bonvoy points).
+Again, Aeroplan comes in handy, with round-trip redemptions requiring only 50,000 miles (transfer 120,000 Marriott Bonvoy points).

 If you’re an adventurer, you will definitely want to keep this in mind for a trip way, way up north!